frak0d/toastify/README.md

 This module is very lightweight and only takes about 50kb after installation.
+It's a python frontend for [DesktopToast](https://github.com/emoacht/DesktopToast)

 **GitHub Repo :** https://github.com/Tanishq-Banyal/toastify